paulst30/European-Ports-Ownership/Descriptives.md

 Originally, we found 26 ports which were at some point at least partly owned by a Chinese company.
 The selected sample contains 14 treated ports.
 Ten ports dropped out of the sample due to various reasons:

-- (list them here)
+- One port does not report any data (Willebroek)
+- One falls into an aggregate of many ports (Venlo, is included in an aggregate of 96 ports)
+- Two ports are not listed as statistical ports (Zeebrugge, and Antwerp; should be looked into again)
+- two fall below the average throughput threshold of 100 thousand tonnes (Montoir, Stockholm)
+- Five ports were either always treated (Duisburg, Felixtowe, Thamesport, Harwich) or never treated (Hamburg)

-The following graph display all 16 treated ports and their annual container throughput.
+The following graph display all 14 treated ports and their annual container throughput.
 The vertical lines indicate treatment time.
+Solid line represent the container throughput of the respective port.
+The dashed line represents the average throughput of the control group.
+Note that not all ports report the throughput for every period.
+This might influence the average.

 ![](Descriptives_files/figure-html/unnamed-chunk-17-1.png)<!-- -->